glasgowshipyard/dumbdown/README.md

 Dumbdown is a text formatting system designed for humans, not machines.
 Unlike Markdown or HTML, dumbdown is immediately readable without any rendering - what you see in plain text is what you get.

 Key principles:
  - Human-readable first
  - No rendering required
  - Simple, consistent rules
-- Two heading levels (// and ///)
+ - Two heading levels
+ -- // Heading One
+ -- /// Heading Two
  - Plain text emphasis (ALL CAPS)

 /// Features